-We’ve taken a look back at some of the times the snow made us chuckle, with snowballs galore, orange balls, blue lines and, of course, the classic snow dive celebration.
+With the snow preparing to run riot, we’ve taken a look back at some of the times it’s made us chuckle, with snowballs galore, orange balls, blue lines and, of course, the classic snow dive celebration.

-We know he’s an angry man, but the AC Milan manager took things one step further, when he was told his team couldn’t train outside due to the snow, so he took it upon himself to storm out and find a pitch.
+Gattuso has always been an angry man, but he took things one step further when he was told his team couldn’t train outside due to the snow.

 Cologne vs Freiburg

-Searching for their first win of the season, Koln were awarded a penalty with the chance to make it 2-0 just 15 minutes into their tie with Freiburg.
+Back in 2018, German outfit Koln were awarded a penalty with the chance to make it 2-0 just 15 minutes into a tie with Freiburg.

 However, the snow left the referee searching for the penalty spot – and he even had to count out the yards.